sa1961-code/saSamplesAndTests/Net48_Service/readme.md

 ### class WinService_Controller
 WinService_Controller represents the actual application.

-Modify the Start and Stop functions so that they actually perform a meaningful task.
+You should to modify the Start and Stop functions so that they actually perform a meaningful task.
 Currently, nothing happens here at all, other than the logging of the Start and Stop events.